The Enemy: Monopoly Capitalism

 The laws themselves, along with many government institutions—such as the Senate and Supreme Court—are not democratic.
 They serve the few at the expense of the many.
 This includes much of labor law, which exists to limit the rights of labor, or laws concerning “terrorism” which are used against Muslims or those of us who practice working class internationalism.
 The rights we have in this country are rights we have fought for.
 The rulers have never given us anything voluntarily.

-In addition, the corporate rulers use as an array of private security agencies and resort to extra-legal violence.
+In addition, the corporate rulers use an array of private security agencies and resort to extra-legal violence.

 Oppression of Women and LGBTQ People